How Important Is the Thai Elephant?

 2. Boon Lott’s Elephant Sanctuary, Sukhothai

-Boon Lott’s Elephant Sanctuary is located in a rural village of Baan Tuek in Sukhothai, Northern Thailand and has been consistent in the list of top ten wildlife sanctuaries of the world for the past few years.
-The Sanctuary propagates the idea of caring and preserving the elephants by teaching them to relive in their natural habitat.
+Boon Lott’s Elephant Sanctuary is located in the rural village of Baan Tuek in Sukhothai, Northern Thailand, and has been consistent in the list of top ten wildlife sanctuaries of the world for the past few years.
+The Sanctuary propagates the idea of caring for and preserving the elephants by teaching them to live in their natural habitat.
 The mahouts in the Sanctuary look after the elephants and unlike most of the places in Thailand, in Boon Lott’s Elephant Sanctuary, the majestic elephants are not treated cruelly or chained.
-By reserving an accommodation, you sign up for a teak cottage amidst the rich natural preserve in the Sanctuary.
-There isn’t anything better than waking up to the sound of elephants and that is exactly what BLES offers, a Regal Thai Elephant experience.
+By reserving accommodation, you sign up for a teak cottage amidst the rich natural preserve in the Sanctuary.
+There isn’t anything better than waking up to the sound of elephants, and that is exactly what BLES offers: a Regal Thai Elephant experience.

 Cost: (per person)